 Book a private tour with 4 or more of your friends, email Kim for details at: firstname.lastname@example.org

-4 people~ $100 per person for a private day on the water, 5 or more the above rates apply
+5 people~ $100 per person for a private tour, 7 people ~$80 per person, 8 or more and the above rates apply

 Trip details below: